Tekraj15/Data-pipeline-Airflow-Spark-EMR/README.md

-# Batch Data Pipeline Using Apache Airflow, Spark, AWS EMR and Snowflake
+# Batch Data Pipeline Using Apache Airflow, Spark, AWS EMR, and Snowflake

-This project will demonstrate the use of:
+I built this project with the object of learning how to build batch data pipeline by integrating

 ✅ Airflow to orchestrate and manage the data pipeline